FicsitAdditionsTeam/ProgressWithMAM/README.md

 * Beg Deantento for better icons

 ## Bugs:

 * Relog required after phase advancement
-* Tier 1 and Tier 2 Trees are weirdly positioned
 * Tier 5 and 6 finish node shows up too early
 * All tiers finish node is completeable before all rows are completed